-If your coach will not start from the automotive batteries, try using the Battery Boost Switch to divert power from the coach batteries to the starter.
-(See Battery Boost Switch) If you wish to try jump starting the engine using another vehicle or booster system, see your chassis owner's manual for connecting jumper cables to the automotive electrical system.
+If your coach will not start from the automotive batteries, try using the battery/boost switch to divert power from the coach batteries to the starter.
+(See Battery Boost Switch in Section 3).

+If you wish to try jump starting the engine using another vehicle or booster system, see your chassis owner's manual for connecting jumper cables to the automotive electrical system.

 Do not attempt to push-start this vehicle.
-Damage to the transmission or other parts of the vehicle will occur.
+Damage to the transmission or other parts of the vehicle could occur.